sdcote/cdxlab/Reference/Components.md

 # Writers

 CDX Writers have one simple purpose; write DataFrames to some target location / media.
-This DataFrame is always a clone of the working frame of the current Transaction Context unless there is a Mapper involved which will map fields of the working frame to the target frame for the writer to use..
+This DataFrame is always a clone of the working frame of the current Transaction Context unless there is a Mapper involved which will map fields of the working frame to the target frame for the writer to use.

-Writers can write their frames to anything, files, databases, network sockets or to other frameworks through specializes API calls.
+Writers can write their frames to anything, files, databases, network sockets, or to other frameworks through specialized API calls.
 There is no reason why a writer could not publish a DataFrame on a message queue or a pub-sub topic.

 It is possible to have multiple writers in a transform job.
 The default to unconditionally writing all frames passing through the context, but it is also possible to define a boolean expression to control when a frame is written.
 This enables a "fan-out" and "router" pattern in your jobs.